ICanBoogie/ActiveRecord/README.md

 ### Specifying a time zone

-The `ConnectionOptions::TIMEZONE` option specifies the time zone of the connection.
+`ConnectionAttributes::$time_zone` specifies the time zone of the connection.